benjymous/annotations/sandman/sandman.06.md

 - #### Panel 1

   In the lower left corner there is an old clock.
-Exactly the same clock can be found in [issue 4](sandman.04.html) ("A Hope In Hell") on page 11, panel 3, also in the lower left corner.
+Exactly the same clock can be found in [Sandman #4](sandman.04.md) ("A Hope In Hell") on page 11, panel 3, also in the lower left corner.

 ### Page 24